gameplayguy435/SpaceExplorer/README.md

-# Space Explorer Quiz 🚀
+# Space Explorer 🚀

-Welcome to the **Space Explorer Quiz**!
+Welcome to the **Space Explorer**!
 This is an interactive web-based quiz application that tests your knowledge about space exploration.
 With a beautiful starry background and engaging questions, you'll feel like you're floating through the cosmos while learning fascinating facts about our universe.

 ---